 Today, we often take it for granted that ancient texts mentioning linen or leather armour must describe the kind with a yoke over the shoulders and a skirt of ‘feathers’ which we see in Red Figure vase paintings and Etruscan tomb paintings.
 But like many other aspects of this debate, it is hard to trace back before Peter Connolly in the 1970s.
 People have collected references to linen and leather armour in literature since the 16th century, but for a long time they did not compare it to artwork any more than they compared it to objects in museums.
 At first this may have been because travelling to collections of art and accurately reproducing them was impractically expensive.
 Any scholar could see a collection of antiquities, but the one in their patron’s library was not the one in another scholar’s cathedral or a third’s country house, so they could not refer readers to a specific sculpture and expect that they would seek it out in the way they could cite a line of poetry and expect readers to take down another book and read it.
 Also, the brighter researchers often noticed that many of these passages describe the armour of barbarians: Egyptians, Assyrians, Iberians.
 John Kinloch Anderson is the first writer who comes to mind who explicitly identified the “linen and leather armour” he saw in Greek texts with the armour with shoulder flaps in Greek sculptures and paintings (Military Theory and Practice in the Age of Xenophon, 1970, pp. 22-23).
 About a hundred years before, him, a Prussian staff officer named Max Jähns had some different thoughts on this question.

 Jähns was writing world history, and his approach reflected this.
 In his discussion of prehistoric and ethnological warfare, he pondered the history of linen armour and cited Alcaeus and the oracle about the linen-breasted Argives (Anth.
 Pal.
 14,73) as evidence that the quilted gambeson (Steppwams) had been used in early times.
 The first is the oldest text mentioning linen armour known today, the other is not so strong.
 The Palatine Anthology was copied in the 10th century and contains a wide variety of material, not all of which is by whom it claims to be by, and just like other people, the Greeks were prone to writing prophecies after the fact.
-Also, “linen-breasted” is a good Homeric epithet, whereas evidence for linen armour is later than the Iliad is usually thought to have been composed.
+Also, “linen-breasted” is a good Homeric epithet, whereas the white cuirasses with the shoulder flaps appear later than the Iliad is usually thought to have been composed.
 An early prophet who described warriors as linen-breasted is much more likely to have been using a poetic epithet than describing a kind of armour which had not yet appeared in the Aegean.
 In this section, Jähns seems to imagine linen armour made from layers of cloth quilted together like the kinds common in Europe, the Islamic world, and India in the last thousand years.

 In his discussion of Near Eastern warfare (or the Medes, Persians, and peoples of Asia Minor) Jähns cited Herodotus and the usual passages from Xenophon on easterners with linen armour, as well as a Byzantine chronicler who I will talk about another time.
 However, he also cited artwork: he referred readers to two of his illustrations, and said that the Neo-Assyrian reliefs shows soldiers wearing linen armour in the form of a short, sleeveless jacket.
 We have those reliefs, and the 19th century drawings which he may have known better than the surviving sculptures, and I don’t know of anyone who interprets them as linen armour today: Neo-Assyrian documents certainly describe armour as bronze or iron but not linen or leather.
 He cites plates 8 and 10 as relevant to linen armour, and here are some details from them.